Seneca-BSA/bsa/docs/seh500/lab2.md

 > ### Lab Preparation Question
 >
 > Answer the following questions on Blackboard once the pre-load quiz becomes available 24 hours before the lab session.
+>
+> 1. Referring to the Cortex-M4 technical manual, how many "Add" instruction are there and what are they?
+> 1. Write the instruction that load the address 0x20000010 into register R0?
+> 1. What is the difference between mov, movw, and movt?
+> 1. Refer to the Cortex-M4 manual, define the following four flags of the Program Status Register and how they will be triggered.
+>
+>    - N: Negative flag
+>    - Z: Zero flag
+>    - C: Carry (or NOT borrow) flag
+>    - V: Overflow flag

 ## Procedures